DaVikingMan/FalconXOS/README.md

 <br>
 (This part has been removed and will be re-added when FalconXOS will be complety released)

+## News board

+Current news - version .19.4 released in the Falcon branch(master-Alpha), version codename : Gray-Iron, September 10

 # License

-FalconXOS is licensed under the <a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/LICENSE">MIT license</a>
+FalconXOS is licensed under the <a href="https://github.com/DaVikingMan/FalconXOS/blob/master/LICENSE">MIT license</a>

 # System requirements

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/SystemRequirements.md">System Requirements</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/SystemRequirements.md">System Requirements</a>
 <br>

 # Source Code tree for FalconXOS

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/SourceCodeTree.md">Source Code Tree</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/SourceCodeTree.md">Source Code Tree</a>

 <brs>

 # For Further Reading on Operating Shell

-This link has been removed for now and will be added when TerminalXOS will be completely released.
+This link has been removed for now and will be added when FalconXOS will be completely released.
 <br>
-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/BranchManagement.md">About the Branches in this repository</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/BranchManagement.md">About the Branches in this repository</a>

 # Other Topics

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/Updates.md">About the Developement of Operating Shell</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/Updates.md">About the Developement of Operating Shell</a>
 <br>
-<a href=https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/AboutSpecialCommands.md>About Special Commands</a><p>This doc has been re-added</p>
+<a href=https://github.com/DaVikingMan/FalconXOS/blob/master/AboutSpecialCommands.md>About Special Commands</a><p>This doc has been re-added</p>

 # Other Docs

-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/CONTRIBUTING.md">For Contributing</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/CONTRIBUTING.md">For Contributing</a>
 <br>
-<a href="https://github.com/DaVikingMan/FalconXOS/blob/master-Alpha/UFT.md">About UFT</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/master/UFT.md">About UFT</a>
 <br>
 <br>
 Some docs have been re-added.